Asude Kalebek

-Asude Selma Kalebek is a Turkish actress known for The Club.
+Asude Selma Kalebek (born 18 June 1999) is a Turkish actress known for The Club.

 Her life and career

-Kalebek, who continues her education at Istanbul Boğaziçi University, played the lead character Raşel in the Club, one of Netflix's Turkish TV series, as her first project in 2021.
+Kalebek, who continues her education at Istanbul Boğaziçi University, played the lead character Raşel in The Club, one of Netflix's Turkish TV series, as her first project in 2021.

-She is playing leading character, Naz, in the drama, Sakla Beni.
+She subsequently played the leading character, Naz, in the drama, Sakla Beni.